 Transfer VM From AWS EC2 to Akamai Using Disk Images

-In modern cloud computing, virtual machine (VM) migration is a process that enables organizations to transition workloads across cloud platforms to optimize costs, improve performance, or enhance flexibility.
-By migrating VMs, organizations can pick and choose the capabilities of various cloud providers that best satisfy their business needs.
+In modern cloud computing, virtual machine (VM) migration is a process that enables organizations to transition workloads between cloud platforms to optimize costs, improve performance, or enhance flexibility.
+By migrating VMs, organizations can select the capabilities of various cloud providers that best satisfy their business needs.

-This guide focuses on using a disk image to transfer a VM from AWS EC2 to Akamai Cloud, suggesting how to plan, execute, and validate a migration.
+This guide focuses on migrating a VM from Amazon Web Services (AWS) Elastic Compute Cloud (EC2) to Akamai Cloud using disk images suggests how to plan, execute, and validate the migration.

 Before You Begin